-The main cohort (Gen2) are now almost 30 years of age and maintain a keen sense of commitment to the Raine Study.
+The main cohort (Gen2) are now on average 33 years of age and maintain a keen sense of commitment to the Raine Study.
 Their data has been genotyped and data linkage with other publicly held datasets (e.g. school results and hospital records) is available.
 There are stored biological samples and established collaborative research networks across a wide variety of disciplines.

 Multigenerational lifecourse study

 The Raine Study is now a multigenerational lifecourse study addressing a broad range of health and developmental issues in four generations.
 In addition to the original cohort (Gen2), their parents (Gen1) participated in assessments, providing information about their children and about themselves.
 Gen1 has recently participated in assessments of sleep, obesity and activity.
 In addition, the offspring (Gen3) of the original cohort (Gen2) is currently participating in assessments of developmental ability and physical activity.
-We are currently also conducting a study involving the Grandparents (Gen0).
+We have also conducted a study involving Grandparents (Gen0).

 Current areas of research

-The future success of the Raine Study is vital as it is now clear that both genes and the environment of mother, baby, child and adolescent are key contributors to diseases and conditions that account for approximately one third of the global burden of disease, in both developed and developing countries.
-This prospectively collected extensive data resource can assist in unraveling the complex interaction of multiple factors in the pathways to health and disease over the life course.
+The future success of the Raine Study is vital as it is now clear that both genes and the environment of mother, baby, child and adolescent are key contributors to diseases and conditions in later life that account for approximately one third of the global burden of disease, in both developed and developing countries.
+This prospectively collected extensive data resource can assist in unraveling the complex interaction of multiple factors in the pathways to health and disease over the full course of human life.

 Working with the Raine Study

 The Raine Study is a supported-access resource and enquiries are encouraged from researchers who wish to utilise data.
 Collaboration with existing Raine Study researchers is encouraged and facilitated by the Raine Study Management.